gnfisher/swsf-node-react-ts/README.md

-# Express, React, and Typescript sittin' in a tree
+# Full Stack TypeScript: Express, React, and Typescript

 This is my hobby project where I will be [Learning In Public][swyx-learn-public] about full-stack Typescript applications!
 The goal is